Data Exports: Funding

 • Channel: SFTP or File Transfer API

-Data included: fixed predetermined format that scales across 100+ credit unions.
+Data included follows a fixed, predetermined format that scales across all Clutch credit unions.

 • Account funding transactions for the past 1 day: